 The objective of putting your home on the market is to sell it, right?
 You are hoping to get a buyer to make you an offer.
 In order to do this, you must present your home in a way that appeals to a buyer’s senses.
 A buyer must be able to feel what it would be like if they lived in your home.
 The bottom line is that if your home is not attractive to a buyer, it won’t sell or will take a very long time to sell.
 No one wants to open their home up to the public forever, so let’s get it right the first time.
 This article explains how to prepare your home for showings that sell.

 Curb appeal means a great deal to most buyers.
 It actually sets the stage on whether or not they want to schedule an appointment to view the inside of a home.
 Clear any debris and make sure hedges are trimmed and the grass is cut.
 The more luscious looking, the better.

 2. A Beautiful Entrance

 Nicely painted door, clean porch, no cobwebs.
 An inviting welcome mat.
 If you know the plant is dead, get rid of it.
 Take the “Beware of Dog” sign down for showings.
 Make sure the dogs are secured or, better yet, away from the home until the showing is over.
 You do control when your home is shown.
 A barking dog will deter some buyers.

-If a buyer enters a home and smells an unpleasant odor, they may not be able to get pass that.
+If a buyer enters a home and smells an unpleasant odor, they may not be able to get past that.
 You also don’t want strong fragrances in the air.
-You want pleasant delightful smells in the air.
+You want pleasant, delightful smells in the air.
 Some smells that work are oranges, lemons, vanilla, cinnamon, and baked cookies.
 These are some very good examples.
 Just be mindful not to have a mixture of smells lingering at the same time.
 Remember, a clean house smells clean.

 4. Clean Countertop and Other Surfaces